This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 As this occurs, a detailing agent is also applied around the edges of the parts, preventing the surrounding powder from being solidified and creating more crisp surface areas and better detailed edges.
 The printing area is then heated so that the treated areas solidify while the surrounding areas remain as powder, which is then repeated layer-by-layer until the part is finished.

-MJF is both extremely fast, and remarkably accurate.
-Unlike SLS, MJF printer types can fuse entire layers at once (like DLP vs SLA) rather than tracing each area of the part, printing far quicker.
-However, they retain the powder bed-based 3D printer type benefits as MJF parts do not require supports, saving material costs and retaining superb part quality finish.
+MJF is both extremely fast, and very accurate.
+Unlike SLS, MJF printer types can fuse entire layers at once rather than tracing each area of the part, printing far quicker.
+MJF parts also do not require supports, saving material costs and retaining superb part quality finish.

-However, the 3D printers are very expensive, and require skilled operators to use due to their complexity and multiple parts of the 3D printer.
+However, MJF 3D printers are very expensive, and require skilled operators to use due to their complexity.For a full explanation of the MJF 3D printing process type.

 8. PolyJet / Material Jetting